 When working with Statamic's static site generation (SSG), one of the challenges you might encounter is generating static pages for category taxonomies.
 By default, Statamic generates static pages for entries but may not create static pages for categories.
-In this short note, I'll share how I overcame this hurdle by adding a URL to the ssg.php
+In this short note, I'll share how I overcame this hurdle by adding a URL to the ssg.php configuration file, allowing me to generate a static archive page containing all category taxonomy terms.

 The Challenge: A Category archive page in Statamic SSG